-- For the raw (unweighted) scoring, the high-resolution (HR) setup has a lower composite score (is "worse") than the low resolution (LR) setup - If weights are applied according to the importance of each error metric for this application, the HR has a higher score indicating it may be a better choice for this application
+- For the raw (unweighted) scoring, the high-resolution (HR) setup has a lower composite score (is "worse") than the low resolution (LR) setup - If weights are applied according to specific targets of an application, the resulting assessment of the error metrics may change!
+In our example, we consider shorter lead-times (<12h) important and false alarms have high costs, which results in the HR being a better choice.